dataobservatory-eu/music/content/authors/curator/_index.md

 - Great new data products are always made out of some relevant, professional, often playful curiosity to our topics.
 If you have that curiosity in the field of economic policies, particularly in computational antitrust, innovation research, and understanding the statistically under-represented micro- and small enterprises, join our [Economy Data Observatory](https://economy.dataobservatory.eu/#contributors) curatorial team.
 If you have an interest in environmental research of climate change, designing urban, social and economic mitigation strategies, or undertanding how people think about climate change, join our [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/#contributors) curatorial team.
 If you are interested in music, musicians, or etchical, trustworthy AI and data governance issues, join our [Digital Music Observatory](https://music.dataobservatory.eu/#contributors) curatorial team.
 This last observatory is dealing with data governance issues, too, showcase experience from the music industry.

 [Get inspired](https://curators.dataobservatory.eu/data-curators.html#create-new-datasets)

-- Send us a plain language document, preferably in any flavor of markdown (See subchapter \@ref(markdown) in the [Tools](#markdown)), or even in a clear text email about the indicator.
-What should the indicator be used for, how it should be measured, with what frequency, and what could be the open data source to acquire the observations.
-Experienced data scientists can send us a Jupiter Notebook or an Rmarkdown file with code, but this submission can be a simple plain language document without numbers.

 - Sometimes we put our hands on data that looks like a unique starting point to create a new indicator.
 But our indicator will be flawed, if the original dataset is flawed.
 And it can be flawed in many ways, most likely that some important aspect of the information was omitted, or the data is autoselected, for example, under-sampling women, people of color, or observations from small or less developed countries.
 See our curatorial handbook on how to [remain critical](https://curators.dataobservatory.eu/data-curators.html#remain-critical).